anima-libera/Gravinyon-C/README.md

   - Make it rotate
   - Add a little animation for shooting and stuff
 - Bullets
-  - Show it with like the bullets' color
+  - Show it with like the bullets' color but smooth